SafeNSound95/Bankist/README.md

 ### What I learned

-Really fun project, and extremely useful both for learning and as a standalone website ready to be used. used a lot of the language's features especially Lots of array methods. at this point it's engraved in my brain with how much I've used it in them in this project, they are truly such incredible tools and mastering them felt fantastic.
+Really fun project, and extremely useful both for learning and as a standalone website ready to be used. used a lot of the language's features especially Lots of array methods. at this point it's engraved in my brain with how much I've used in them in this project, they are truly such incredible tools and mastering them felt fantastic.

 ### Continued development